pvdz/preval/tests/cases/normalize/expressions/assignments/for_in_left/auto_ident_computed_s-seq_simple.md

 $( a, e );
 `````

+## Todos triggered

+- objects in isFree check
+- Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: { x: '1' }